CaptainCrowbar/unicorn-lib/unicorn/file.md

 These functions perform operations that require write access to the file system.

-* `template <typename C> void make_directory(const basic_string<C>& dir, bool recurse = false)`
+* `template <typename C> void make_directory(const basic_string<C>& dir, uint32_t flags = 0)`

 Create a directory (with default permissions).
-If the `recurse` flag is set, this will recursively create any missing parent directories (like `mkdir -p`).
+If the `fs_recurse` flag is set, this will recursively create any missing parent directories (like `mkdir -p`).
 It will do nothing if the directory already exists.
 It will throw `std::system_error` if the named file already exists but is not a directory, if the directory path is not a legal filename, if the parent directory does not exist and the `recurse` flag was not set, or if the caller does not have permission to create the directory.

-* `template <typename C> void remove_file(const basic_string<C>& file, bool recurse = false)`
+* `template <typename C> void remove_file(const basic_string<C>& file, uint32_t flags = 0)`

 Delete a file or directory.
-If the `recurse` flag is set, directories will be deleted recursively (like `rm -rf`; this will not follow symbolic links).
+If the `fs_recurse` flag is set, directories will be deleted recursively (like `rm -rf`; this will not follow symbolic links).
 This will do nothing if the named file does not exist to begin with.
 It will throw `std::system_error` if the directory path is not a legal filename, if the name refers to a nonempty directory and the `recurse` flag was not set, or if the caller does not have permission to delete the file.

 * `template <typename C> void rename_file(const basic_string<C>& src, const basic_string<C>& dst)`